-Refer to the Stratix II GX Device Handbook, volume 2, for more information.
+Refer to the Stratix II GX User Guide for further information.

 The dynamic reconfiguration block requires an input clock between 2.5 MHz and 50 MHz.
 The clock for the dynamic reconfiguration block is derived from a high-speed clock and divided down using a counter.